TechnoX/guidelines-rcj-rescue-field-designer/README.md

 <ol>
   <li><strong>Follow the rules!</strong><br>Don't make anything that is not in accordance with the rules.
 For example gaps longer than 20 cm.<br></li>

-  <li><strong>Don't make nonsense just because it is fun for you or the audience. – even if it is allowed according to the rules!</strong><br>
+  <li><strong>Don't make nonsense just because it is fun for you or the audience – even if it is allowed according to the rules!</strong><br>
   Example: placing an obstacle ontop of an intersection.
 The robot has no chance to know which direction it should turn without pushing the obstacle away and most robots just move around the obstacles (like it was originally intended). <br>
   <li><strong>Design the path in a way that allows the robot to reach the evacuation zone and rescue victims.</strong><br>
   Don't make a path that never reaches the evacuation zone.
 Don't design the path to cost so much time that the robot does not have any time to rescue victims.
 Most teams want to show that the robot can rescue victims!